 Rachel is a first year MBA candidate with a passion for building healthy communities.
 Prior to Ross, Rachel worked at the TODAY Show, then for E! and Bravo.
 During her time at NBC, she co-founded a wellness-focused employee resource group, the NBCUniversal Running Club.
 As club president, she built a community of 1800+ members across the organization.
 Rachel is originally from Falmouth, Maine and holds a B.S. in Marketing and Public Relations from Syracuse University.

-Sara is a first year MBA candidate with a focus on corporate strategy.
-Prior to coming to Ross, she spent six years giving wings to people and ideas through a variety of roles at Red Bull.
-Sara is passionate about creating inclusive communities within organizations and hopes to contribute to building the MBW community through her role in Internal Community Relations.
+Sara is a first year MBA candidate concentrating in strategy.
+Prior to Ross, she spent six years giving wings to people and ideas through a variety of roles at Red Bull.
+Sara is passionate about creating inclusive communities within organizations and hopes to contribute to building the MBW community through her role as a Vice President of Internal Community Relations.
 Sara is originally from Louisville, Kentucky and has a Bachelors of Science in Biological Sciences from DePaul University.

 Prior to coming to Ross, Sarah worked for Deloitte Consulting where she designed and implemented innovative business-focused solutions for finance and accounting organizations at Fortune 100 companies.
 Sarah holds a Bachelor of Arts in Political Science from Washington University in St. Louis.